pavel-krush/postgres-fdw-migration/README.md

 This repo is an example showing how to do online migration from one postgres instance to another.

+WARNING: This is not ready-to-use solution.
+It's only a proof of concept that shows how postgres_fdw may be used.

 # Limitations

 0. !!!
 Database can become inconsistent because foreign key